Shannon D. Cramer: Later career

 From April to September 1974, Cramer was deputy director for Plans, Defense Intelligence Agency.
-He took charge of Defense Mapping Agency (DMA) as director on September 1974, succeeding Howard W. Penney.
+He took charge of Defense Mapping Agency (DMA) as director in September 1974, succeeding Howard W. Penney.
 He consolidated and streamlined production elements of the DMA.
 He directed the efficiencies to the growing demands of the services and commands for geographic information.
 While increasing the output of mapping, charting and geodetic products and services.
 By consolidating the DMA Hydrographic and Topographic Centers, he eliminated duplicate functions while combining production equipment and manpower resources.
 At the same time, he maximized the Agency's responsiveness to current and future needs of the armed services and military commands.
 He retired in 1977.

 Following retirement, he served as the Department of Defense/Joint Chief of Staff representative to the United Nations Law of the Sea Conference from 1978 to 1981.

 Death

-Cramer died on February 15, 2012; at his home in Washington, DC.
+Cramer died on February 15, 2012; at his home in Washington, D.C.
 He was 90 years old at the time of death.